3outeille/epita-gpu-distributed-course/week3-4/README.md

-- TODO:
 - Explain column parallel (1 linear)
 - Explain row parallel (1 linear)
 - Make tiny example forward (1 linear)
-    - Make tiny example backward (1 linear) [TODO (ensemble)]
+- Make tiny example backward (1 linear)
-    - Combine 2 linears sequentially following each other [TODO (video tensor parallel pictoron 1->11:40min)]
+- Combine 2 linears sequentially following each other (video tensor parallel pictoron 1->11:40min)
     - What is the best combination/ordering ?
-            - talk about gelu() => can only start Column first [TODO]
+        - talk about gelu() => can only start Column first
         - Col + Row saves up one Comm
 - Apply to transformer modeling in picotron
-    - Optional: talk about vocab paralell (can check my video)
+- Optional: talk about vocab parallel (can check my video)